gbtami/pychess-variants/static/docs/ko/intro.md

 **Synochess** - Asymmetric East vs. West variant which pits the western chess army against a xiangqi and janggi-styled army

+**Shinobi Chess** - Asymmetric variant where one army has pieces that can drop and promote, like in Shogi

 **Capablanca 960** - Capablanca with Chess 960 rules

 **Capahouse** - Capablanca with Crazyhouse drop rules